seanbaxter/circle/peg_dsl/peg_dsl.md

 1. [Reverse-mode automatic differentiation with Circle and Apex](https://github.com/seanbaxter/apex/blob/master/examples/autodiff.md)
 1. [RPN as an embedded Circle compiler](https://github.com/seanbaxter/circle/blob/master/gems/rpn.md)

-This example uses an opensource parser generator to convert the DSL text into AST, before lowing the AST to code using Circle macros.
+This example uses an opensource parser generator to convert the DSL text into AST, before lowering the AST to code using Circle macros.

 (cpp-peglib)[https://github.com/yhirose/cpp-peglib] is a dynamic PEG (parse pxpression grammar) parser.
 [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) is essentially a way to interpret [EBNF grammars](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) such that the left rule in an alternative is always matched before the right rule to eliminate parse ambiguity.
-PEG grammars allow the mechanical generation of a recursive descent implemenatation from an EBNF specification.
+PEG grammars allow the mechanical generation of a recursive descent implementation from an EBNF specification.

 ## cpp-peglib

 cpp-peglib accepts grammars specified as EBNF in a string.
 The library parses the EBNF grammar into a data structure which serves as a traversable hierarchical representation of the grammar.
-Semantic actions may be attached to eaoh production.
+Semantic actions may be attached to each production.
 These are invoked on each match, and allow the user of the library to perform some action, like evaluate and accumulate a subexpression or construct an AST node.

 cpp-peglib includes an AST feature which automatically attaches AST node-returning semantic actions on each rule.
 This is not a bespoke AST like the [expression AST in Apex](https://github.com/seanbaxter/apex/blob/master/include/apex/parse.hxx), but it's still quite easy to consume.